Last Updated on

 When placing links, don’t solely focus on yourself – share the wealth!

 Links are the currency of the Internet.
-In fact, a recent survey in 2018 found that 78.6% of blogs sell links, with an average cost of $352.92 per link.
+A recent survey in 2018 found that 78.6% of blogs sell links, with an average cost of $352.92 per link.
 And this number is rising.
 The going rate for a link from a 90+ Domain Authority site can go for as much as $2,500 per link.
-Crazy, right?

-Another benefit of guest blogging on high domain authority sites is that you can leverage this DA to provide value to influencers you want to work with.
+Another benefit of guest blogging on high domain authority sites is that you can leverage this DA to provide value to influencers.
 For example, if there’s an influential blogger, podcaster, or celebrity you have always dreamed of rubbing shoulders with, link to their website in your guest posts frequently.

 What?
 Ask for nothing in return?